The Encyclopedia of American Songs and Musicals

 Benny Goodman & Billie Holiday - Your mother's son-in-law

 14 The economic recovery starts to produce slowly its effects even if the interventionist policy led by the President Franklin D. Roosevelt is far from winning unanimous support in the business community.
-The increased powers of the unions worries in particular the industrialists who see there an adjournment of the American society's capitalist foundations.
+The increased power of the unions worries in particular the industrialists who see there an adjournment of the American society's capitalist foundations.
 The year is the warmest ever registered by the weather forecast and States as Oklahoma are subjected to a true soil desertification pushing thousands of farmers to move away.

 It is also the end of the run for Bonnie & Clyde and John Dillinger who fall all three under the bullets of Federals.